What is MELT – Mandatory Entry Level Training?

 What does that mean here at MTI?

-This means that our 4-week Standard Class 1 Training Program will be discontinued in August and replaced by a new MELT-compliant course: The MTI Way (Class 1 MELT Program).
+This means that our 4-week Standard Class 1 Training Program has been discontinued as of August 2021, replaced by a new MELT-compliant course: The MTI Way (Class 1 MELT Program).

-The final runs of our Standard Class 1 Program begin on June 26th and July 24th, 2021.
-The inaugural MELT session is tentatively scheduled to begin on August 21, 2021.
-Our MELT Program will grow in length compared to our Standard Class 1, along with a corresponding increase in fees – the details of which will be released in the coming weeks.
-The MTI Way course will also be updated and expanded to become The MTI Way Platinum, expanding slightly to match up with MELT requirements before finishing up with the same 4 weeks of coach-mentorship with one of our partner carriers.
-Again, more details on this as well as the new MELT-compliant Air Brake course will come once our course design is finalized.
+The final run of our Standard Class 1 Program began on July 24th, 2021.
+The inaugural MELT session began on August 21, 2021.
+Our MELT Program will clock in at approximately 8 weeks in length, along with an increase in tuition (listed below).
+Our The MTI Way course will also be updated and expanded to become The MTI Way Platinum, expanding slightly to match up with MELT requirements before finishing up with the same 4 weeks of coach-mentorship with one of our partner carriers.

 As a training institution that has always been dedicated to a higher level of learning and safety (just look at The MTI Way course that we have been teaching for years) – we welcome these superior training standards with open arms, believing them to be long overdue.
 Yes, more time, dedication and funding is required from students – but the end result will be better track records amongst commercial drivers in BC and safer roads overall, eventually leading to nationwide MELT standards.

 A number of government programs exist to assist with these training costs, and to support new Class 1 drivers entering the trucking industry.
 Click through to learn more about each:

 - Community Workforce Response Grant

 To determine eligibility and how to access government funding, Class 1 applicants can learn more about each of the streams of support here.

 What else do you need to know about Mandatory Entry Level Training?